Penguin Random House: Book Country

 Book Country was a subsidiary online writing and publishing community.
 Book Country was launched in April 2011 with a focus on romance, mystery, science fiction, fantasy.
-On July 29, 2013, Book Country relaunched with online writing workshops in over sixty literary categories, including literary fiction, memoir, and women's fiction.
-As of September 2013, the site had over 10,000 members.
-As of November 2020 the site is no longer operational.
+On July 29, 2013, Book Country relaunched with online writing workshops in more than 60 literary categories, including literary fiction, memoir, and women's fiction.
+As of September 2013, the site had more than 10,000 members.
+As of May 2025, new members cannot register an account, and it appears that previously registered members can only access limited features.